Janarthanan-Gnanamurthy/Verizon/README.md

 # Educational Platform

-A live tutoring platform using WebRTC for video conferencing and Groq for AI features.
+A live tutoring platform using WebRTC for video conferencing, Groq for AI features, and Fluvio for video feed storage.

 ## Features